Get the right treatment

 If you are registered with a GP practice in Enfield (or resident in Enfield but have yet to register with an Enfield GP practice), you can access an appointment with a GP, or other healthcare professional, on weekday evenings, weekends and bank holidays at a primary care access hub.

 Urgent and routine appointments, either same day or pre-bookable, are available from 6.30pm to 8pm Monday to Friday and 8am to 8pm weekends and bank holidays.
-Walk-in access is also available at weekends and on public holidays at some of the hubs.

 You can request an appointment with a local GP or nurse at any one of the hubs by either: